ropensci/paleobioDB/README.md

 **General overview**

-`paleobioDB` version 0.5 has 19 functions to wrap each endpoint of the PaleobioDB API, plus 8 functions to visualize and process the fossil data.
+`paleobioDB` has 19 functions to wrap each endpoint of the PaleobioDB API, plus 8 functions to visualize and process the fossil data.
 The API documentation for the Paleobiology Database can be found [here](http://paleobiodb.org/data1.1/).

 ## Download fossil occurrences from the PaleobioDB